cssnano/cssnano/README.md

 </div>

-cssnano is a modern, modular compression tool written on top of the PostCSS ecosystem, which allows us to use a lot of powerful features in order to compact CSS appropriately.
+cssnano is a modern, modular CSSS compression tool written on top of the PostCSS ecosystem, which allows us to use a lot of powerful features in order to minify CSS.

 Our preset system allow you to load cssnano in a different configuration depending on your needs; the default preset performs safe transforms, whereas